PieEatingNinjas/Talk-ML-Maui-ONNX/.demo/slides/intro/agenda.md

 # Agenda
 - Intro into Machine Learning
-  - What is ML?
-  - Regression
-  - Classification
 - What is ML.NET?
 - DEMO
-  - ML.NET
   - Classification with AutoML
   - Regression
 - What is ONNX?
 - DEMO
   - Azure Custom Vision